 Cameron: No, I don’t think I knew anyone—not even in multiple grades above me, and there were some very qualified people in the grades above me.

-Matt: Luckily, I knew quite a few people at MIT when I first showed up: I attended MIT’s Matt: s/o to the OEOP for putting on such an incredible program! so I had plenty of close friends I spent CPW/the first few weeks of MIT with.
+Matt: Luckily, I knew quite a few people at MIT when I first showed up: I attended MIT’s MITES program over the summer of 2018,15 Matt: s/o to the OEOP for putting on such an incredible program! so I had plenty of close friends I spent CPW/the first few weeks of MIT with.

 Henry: No. Coming from a relatively small town, it was fairly rare at my school for anyone to go to a college outside of the Midwest.
 My brother and I are the only people from our high school that we know have gone to MIT.